Chloeana/XCL-Modding-Tools/README.md

 ## Installation

-To use the X-Change Life Unofficial Modding Tools:
+To use the X-Change Life Unofficial Modding Tools, access the X-Change Life [website](https://x-change.life/modding/tools.html)

-1. Download and unzip to your machine.
-2. Launch index.html

 ## Contributing
 Contributions are welcome!
 If you have ideas or enhancements, feel free to open an issue or submit a pull request.